Wolox/tech-guides/frontend/docs/seo-guide.md

 Pagination is used to improve user experience.
 Instead of serving a lengthy page of results, it presents several smaller pieces (and arguably the most relevant first) that are easier to consume.
 Another advantage is that shorter pages load faster.
 But it can sometimes cause problems for search engines, if it is not correctly implemented.

-Implement the `rel="next"` and `rel="prev"` tags.
+Implement the `rel="next"` and `rel="prev"` attributes.
 We can use these elements to specify a relationship between multiple URLs.

 [Read more...](https://webdesign.tutsplus.com/articles/helping-search-engines-handle-pagination--webdesign-10035)